AdobeDocs/commerce-cloud-service.en/help/cloud-guide/release-notes/ece-tools-package.md

 >[!NOTE]
 >
->See [Upgrades and patches](https://devdocs.magento.com/cloud/project/project-upgrade-parent.html) for information about updating to the latest release of the `ece-tools` package.
+>See [Upgrade ECE-Tools](../dev-tools/update-package.md) for information about updating to the latest release of the `ece-tools` package.

 The `ece-tools` package uses the following release versioning sequence: `200<major>.<minor>.<patch>`